CatsDevelopment/LiquidCat/README.md

 ### Mixins
 Mixins can be used to modify classes at runtime before they are loaded.
 LiquidBounce is using it to inject its code into the Minecraft client.
 This way, we do not have to ship Mojangs copyrighted code.
 If you want to learn more about it, check out its [Documentation](https://docs.spongepowered.org/5.1.0/en/plugin/internals/mixins.html).

-## Contributing

-We appreciate contributions.
-So if you want to support us, feel free to make changes to LiquidBounce's source code and submit a pull request.

-If you have experience in one or more of these fields, we would highly appreciate your support.